kellim521/INL-EnergyStorage/Readme-files/Woody_Readme_Reactor.txt

 -lines 341 and 342 do not change, these are the saved csv flies of the mass flow rate that are directly fed into the thermal energy storage model which allows the models to talk to eachother.
 Changing this will cutoff communication between the codes.

--The last lines are me plotting all of the values called for in the beggining of the file.
+-The last lines plots all of the values called for in the beggining of the file.